-It’s not nearly as serious as what Texas is suffering through, but drought in the Midwest remains moderate to severe, and corn yields are lower.
-The lack of moisture isn’t critical yet, but it’s getting there, says guest blogger Terry Snack, the Case IH combine product specialist for Illinois, Iowa, Missouri and Wisconsin.
-Born and raised on a farm in east central Illinois, Snack went to work for International Harvester at about the same time the first Axial-Flow combine was introduced 35 years ago.
-In his three-plus decades with the company, Snack still “lives and breathes” combines.
+Terry Snack, Case IH Combine Product Specialist for Illinois, Missouri and Eastern Iowa, is this week’s harvest blogger.
+Snack was born and raised on a farm in east-central Illinois and went to work for International Harvester at about the same time the first Axial-Flow combine was introduced 35 years ago.
+In his three-plus decades with the company, Snack still “lives and breathes” combines. (more…)

-There’s good news and bad news in the harvest reports coming out of the Southern Plains.
-Severe drought in Texas and Oklahoma has obviously taken a toll on yields in 2011.
-The good news is: Prices for some crops are twice what they were in 2010, and harvest is ahead of schedule, says this week’s harvest blogger, Dan Renaud (“the guy with the suspenders”).
-Renaud is the Case IH combine product specialist responsible for Texas, Oklahoma and Kansas.
-With the company for 31 years, Renaud has spent the last 16 years as a Case IH product specialist, and the last decade focusing solely on combines.
-Like all Case IH product specialists, Renaud is based in the field, where he can most efficiently support Case IH customers and dealers.
+This week’s harvest blogger is Dan Renaud (“the guy with the suspenders”), Case IH Combine Product Specialist for Texas, Oklahoma and Kansas.
+Renaud has been with the company for 32 years.
+He has spent the last 16 years as a Case IH Product Specialist and has focused solely on combines for the last 11 years.
+Like all Case IH Product Specialists, Renaud is based in the field, where he can most efficiently support Case IH customers and dealers. (more…)

 When it comes to hay equipment to help you Be Ready for the upcoming growing season, we have some great resources within Case IH who are anxious to assist you.
 Brett DeVries, Case IH Hay and Forage Marketing Manager, is our guest blogger this week and shares insight into high-productivity equipment to help you get maximum hay yields. (more…)